Epimedium grandiflorum 'Bicolor Giant'

 2007 Cobblewood Introduction

 A very handsome species, long desired for its exceptionally large, arrow-shaped, evergreen leaflets up to 9” long (in fertile soil and full shade).
 The spring foliage color of this clone is a spectacular mosaic of various shades of maroon covering the entire leaflet.
 Side leaflets have exaggerated outer lobes.
 Tiny flowers with white inner-sepals and golden spurs, are produced in congested panicles of 50 or more against the dark, glossy foliage.
 Grows to 18” tall here with much more narrow leaflets than the typical species.
 A slow grower, it forms an impressive clump over time.
-Not available in 2017.
+Not available for spring, check back in fall.

 Epimedium sempervirens 'White Purity'

 Epimedium sempervirens ‘White Purity’ (Cc.
 950056)

 An especially vigorous, large-leafleted form of the species with the largest plant habit of the clones we grow.
 Harold nicknamed this plant “White Purity” for its large, pristine white flowers that are produced below the leaves.
 New spring leaves have a bronze cast.
 10” tall. $15

 E. sp. nov.
 ‘Simple Beauty’ (Cc.
 022728)

 ***2010 Cobblewood Introduction***